MUbarak123-56/Global-Analysis/README.md

 ## Web development

 The final phase of the project involved the creation of a website use of python packages such as pandas, streamlit, seaborn and matplotlib.
-With the use of heroku, it was possible complete the web application.
+With the use of heroku, it was possible to complete the web application.
 The web application makes it possible for visitors to see how different indicators vary with each other during a specific year.
 It also makes it possible for visitors to see how continents differ in terms of different indicators.
 Finally, it provides visitors with the ability to see how a certain country has performed over time according to an indicator.

 ### Contact Info
 * Mubarak Ganiyu